JennnHo/learngit/README.txt

-Readme
+This is the first commit.
-This is the first commit
+This is second commit.